 What do dentists, blackjack dealers, and teachers all have in common?
 They have their nails on display at all times.
 Your nails reveal more than you might think.
 When you have a nail disorder, people notice.

 That might be a good thing.
 Being aware of the health of your nails could give you an early warning of a serious problem that needs your attention.
 It can even save your life in some cases.
-Learn what your nails may suggest about your health.
+Learn what your nails and nail discoloration may suggest about your health.

 When Nails Grow Pale

 While they can have many other causes, pale finger and toenails are a common sign of aging.
 In one survey of patients over age 60, almost 3 in 4 had developed pale, dull nails.
 However, pale nails can indicate more serious health problems in some individuals.
 The next slide will discuss some of those.
 Rather than wonder what caused them, ask your doctor for an examination if you’ve noticed your nails have become pale.

 There are many reasons why only one nail may be partly or entirely white, including injury, and some of these reasons will be discussed later.
 In any case, when all your nails change to the same unusual white pattern, this suggests you should go to your doctor for further testing.
 White nails with a pink band at the top of the nail bed are called Terry's nails, and they may signify a serious health condition.
 The white half-moon area at the base of your nail is called the lunula, Latin for "little moon."
 With Terry's nails, the lunula is indistinguishable from the rest of the nail.
 When this appears, it suggests your body's veins have changed beneath your nail.